Kramer84/YoutubeAlarm/README.md

 # YouTube Alarm Clock

-This project is a Python-based alarm clock that plays music from a YouTube playlist.
-The script downloads the audio from the playlist, stores it locally, and plays it at the specified alarm time using VLC media player.
+Wake up to your favorite music!
+This project is a Python-based alarm clock that plays audio directly from a YouTube playlist.

+The script handles the heavy lifting: it downloads audio from the playlist, stores it locally in high-quality MP3 format, and plays it at your specified wake-up time using VLC media player.
+It acts as both a robust alarm clock and an offline music library manager.

 ## Features

-- **Download and Store Audio**: Downloads audio from a YouTube playlist and stores it locally in high-quality MP3 format.
-- **Metadata Management**: Automatically adds ID3 tags (title, artist, album) to downloaded MP3 files.
-- **Redundant Download Avoidance**: Checks if audio has already been downloaded to avoid redundant downloads.
-- **Asynchronous Operations**: Monitors the playlist and downloads new songs asynchronously.
-- **Playlist Management**: Maintains a buffer of songs to ensure continuous playback without interruptions.
-- **Alarm Triggered Playback**: Plays music at a specified alarm time.
+-   **Alarm Triggered Playback**: Plays music at a specific time, acting as a reliable alarm.
-- **File Validation**: Optionally validate the integrity of MP3 files in the music library.
+-   **Smart Caching**: Downloads audio once and stores it locally.
+Subsequent alarms using the same playlist work offline (mostly) and start instantly.
+-   **Bulk Downloading**: Can be used to download entire YouTube playlists to your local machine in one go.
+-   **Metadata Management**: Automatically tags MP3 files with Title, Artist, Album (Playlist Name), and YouTube ID.
+-   **Custom Storage**: You choose where your music is saved (defaults to `~/Music/YoutubeAlarm`).
-- **VLC Integration**: Uses VLC media player for non-blocking audio playback.
+-   **Robust Playback**: Uses VLC media player for stable, non-blocking audio playback.
+-   **Buffer Management**: intelligently buffers upcoming songs to ensure gapless playback during the alarm.

 ## Requirements

-- Python 3.8+
-- Conda (recommended)
+-   **Python 3.10+** (Required for the latest YouTube download protocols)
-- VLC media player (must be installed and in your system PATH)
+-   **VLC Media Player** (Must be installed and in your system PATH)
-- **Python Packages**:
-  - `yt-dlp`
+-   **Node.js** (Optional but recommended: helps `yt-dlp` bypass YouTube throttling)
-  - `requests`
-  - `ffmpeg-python` (or `ffmpeg` installed on system)
-  - `mutagen`
-  - `psutil`
-  - `aioconsole`
-  - `python-vlc`
+-   **Conda** (Recommended for environment management)

 ## Installation